 Solutions to Urban Heat Island

-The use of light-colored concrete and white roofs has been found to be effective in reflecting up to 50% more light and in cutting down the ambient temperature.
+The use of light-colored concrete and white roofs is effective in reflecting up to 50% more light and in cutting down the ambient temperature.
 These strategies have been shown to offer great solutions in reducing the urban health island effect.

 Furthermore, air quality is improved as the plants absorb carbon dioxide and produce fresh air.
-Other practices that can be used include open space planting, street trees and curbside planting.
+Other practices that can be used include open space planting, street trees, and curbside planting.

 Trees provide shade, absorb carbon dioxide, release oxygen and fresh air, and provide a cooling effect.
-Deciduous trees are the best for urban areas because they provide cooling effect in summer and they don’t block warmth during winter.
+Deciduous trees are the best for urban areas because they provide a cooling effect in summer and don’t block warmth during winter.

-With fewer emissions, level of green house gases in the atmosphere can be reduced thus decreasing the effects of climate change and global warming.
+With fewer emissions, the level of greenhouse gases in the atmosphere can be reduced, thus decreasing the effects of climate change and global warming.
 Education and outreach can also be done to ensure communities are aware of the economic and social benefits of planting trees and eco-roofing.